Tax Evasion Vs Tax Avoidance: a Complete Guide

 Minimize the amount of income tax owed by a person or a business to the government.
 This can be accomplished by using safe and legal methods to claim as many credits and deductions as possible on taxable income and it may also be achieved by investing in multiple tax savings instruments, which may help reduce a person’s overall taxable income.

-MAJOR KEY DIFFERENCES BETWEEN TAX EVASION AND TAX AVOIDANCE
+DIFFERENCES BETWEEN TAX EVASION VS TAX AVOIDANCE

 UNDERSTANDING TAX AVOIDANCE BETTER